nordic96/Infinite_Challenge/README.md

 ![Typically Mistaken](docs/images/typical_error.png)

-In the final stage of Phase 1, the script caches all frames with skull(s) detected, attached with their skull locations in a `csv` file, for further process in the next phase.
+In the final stage of Phase 1, the script caches all frames with skull(s) detected, attached with their skull locations in a `csv` file, for later processing in the pipeline.

 ## Phase 2: Facial Recognition